Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 # Enabler APIs

-This chapter provides the specification of the host side APIs of the enabler components, which gets provided by the OPTIGA™ solution.
+This chapter provides the specification of the host side APIs of the enabler components, which is available with the OPTIGA™ Trust M solution.
 The target platforms for those enabler components are embedded systems, Linux and Windows.